 Veeam Backup & Replication offers the insider protection functionality for the following types of tenant backups:

-- VM backups created by backup jobs configured in Veeam Backup & Replication.
+- VM backups and Veeam Agent backups created by backup jobs configured in Veeam Backup & Replication

-- Backups of physical or virtual machines created by Veeam Agent backup jobs configured in Veeam Agent for Microsoft Windows and/or Veeam Agent for Linux.
+- Backups of physical or virtual machines created by Veeam Agent backup jobs configured in Veeam Agent for Microsoft Windows or Veeam Agent for Linux

-- Backups copies of VM backups or Veeam Agent backups created by backup copy jobs configured in Veeam Backup & Replication.
+- Backup copies of VM backups or Veeam Agent backups created by backup copy jobs configured in Veeam Backup & Replication

 The SP can enable the insider protection option individually for a specific tenant.
 To enable the option, the SP must select the Keep deleted backup files for <N> days check box in the properties of the tenant account.
 With this option enabled, when a backup or a specific restore point in the backup chain is deleted from the cloud repository, Veeam Backup & Replication does not immediately delete the actual backup files.
 Instead, Veeam Backup & Replication moves backup files to the "recycle bin".